jzbrooks/awesome-kotlin/README.md

 * [JetBrains/kotlin](https://github.com/JetBrains/kotlin) - The Kotlin Programming Language.

 ### <a name="github-trending-weekly"></a>Weekly <sup>[Back ⇈](#github-trending-weekly-subcategory)</sup>
-* [mozilla-mobile/firefox-android](https://github.com/mozilla-mobile/firefox-android) - This repository hosts the Mozilla Android Components and Firefox Focus (Android) projects.
-It is also the future home of Firefox for Android.
 * [Pool-Of-Tears/Myne](https://github.com/Pool-Of-Tears/Myne) - An android app to download ebooks from Project Gutenberg, built with  Jetpack Compose.
 * [revanced/revanced-cli](https://github.com/revanced/revanced-cli) - 💻 Command line application as an alternative to the ReVanced Manager
 * [xbdcc/GrabRedEnvelope](https://github.com/xbdcc/GrabRedEnvelope) - 微信抢红包Android APP